maldua-suite/zimbra-ose-2fa/README.md

 ### Management

-When creating or editing a class of service or an account there is an additional tab named **2FA (Zeta)** where you can:
+When creating or editing a class of service or an account there is an additional tab named **2FA (Maldua)** where you can:

 - Enable or disable 2FA feature
 - Check if the user has activated 2FA (Only available in accounts)